mlcommons/mobile_app_open/mobile_back_qti/README.md

 #### What devices does this backend support?

-This backend only supports SDM865/SDM865 Pro and SDM888 devices.
+This backend only supports SDM865/SDM865 Pro ,SDM888/SDM888 Pro and SDM778G devices.
 Other Snapdragon based devices will not run the MLPerf app.
 Future updates of the app will provide additional device support.

 #### Is SNPE used to run all the models?

-No, there is a TFLite wrapper invoked by this backend to run the MobileBERT model.
-The other models use SNPE.
+Yes.
+All the models use use SNPE for execution.